 Because Glück writes so effectively about disappointment, rejection, loss, and isolation, reviewers frequently refer to her poetry as “bleak” or “dark.”
 The Nation’s Don Bogen felt that Glück’s “basic concerns” were “betrayal, mortality, love and the sense of loss that accompanies it…She is at heart the poet of a fallen world.”
 Stephen Burt, reviewing her collection Averno (2006), noted that “few poets save [Sylvia] Plath have sounded so alienated, so depressed, so often, and rendered that alienation aesthetically interesting.”
 Readers and reviewers have also marveled at Glück’s gift for creating poetry with a dreamlike quality that at the same time deals with the realities of passionate and emotional subjects.
 Holly Prado declared in a Los Angeles Times Book Review piece on The Triumph of Achilles (1985) that Glück’s poetry works “because she has an unmistakable voice that resonates and brings into our contemporary world the old notion that poetry and the visionary are intertwined.”
 Glück’s Pulitzer prize-winning collection, The Wild Iris (1992), clearly demonstrates her visionary poetics.
 The book, written in three segments, is set in a garden and imagines three voices: flowers speaking to the gardener-poet, the gardener-poet, and an omniscient god figure.
 In the New Republic, Helen Vendler described how “Glück’s language revived the possibilities of high assertion, assertion as from the Delphic tripod.
 The words of the assertions, though, were often humble, plain, usual; it was their hierarchic and unearthly tone that distinguished them.
 It was not a voice of social prophecy but of spiritual prophecy—a tone that not many women had the courage to claim.

-Glück’s next book, Averno, was a critical success however and many judged it to be her finest work since The Wild Iris.
+Glück’s next book, Averno (2006), was a critical success however and many judged it to be her finest work since The Wild Iris.
 Taking the myth of Persephone as its touchstone, the book’s poems circle around the bonds between mothers and daughters, the poet’s own fears of ageing, and a narrative concerning a modern-day Persephone.
-In his review for Tower Poetry, Stephen Burt described Glück’s “bracing transitions and her scary omissions, her sudden claims and terse rejoinders,” adding that “she has rejected most of the effects by which other poets depict life’s attractions, or its distractions.”
-In the New York Times, Nicholas Christopher also noted Glück’s unique interest in “tapping the wellsprings of myth, collective and personal, to fuel [her] imagination and, with hard-earned clarity and subtle music, to struggle with some of our oldest, most intractable fears—isolation and oblivion, the dissolution of love, the failure of memory, the breakdown of the body and destruction of the spirit.”
+In the New York Times, Nicholas Christopher noted Glück’s unique interest in “tapping the wellsprings of myth, collective and personal, to fuel [her] imagination and, with hard-earned clarity and subtle music, to struggle with some of our oldest, most intractable fears—isolation and oblivion, the dissolution of love, the failure of memory, the breakdown of the body and destruction of the spirit.”

 In 2003 Glück was named the twelfth Poet Laureate Consultant in Poetry by the Library of Congress.
 That same year, she was named the judge for the Yale Series of Younger Poets.
 Her book of essays Proofs and Theories (1994) was awarded the PEN/Martha Albrand Award for Nonfiction.
-In addition to the Pulitzer and Bollingen Prizes, she has received many awards and honors for her work, including the Lannan Literary Award for Poetry, a Sara Teasdale Memorial Prize, the MIT Anniversary Medal and fellowships from the Guggenheim and Rockefeller Foundations, and from the National Endowment for the Arts.
+In addition to the Pulitzer and Bollingen Prizes, she has received many awards and honors for her work, including the Lannan Literary Award for Poetry, a Sara Teasdale Memorial Prize, the MIT Anniversary Medal, and fellowships from the Guggenheim and Rockefeller Foundations, and from the National Endowment for the Arts.
 In 2008, she was awarded the Wallace Stevens Award.
+She currently teaches at Yale University and lives in Cambridge, Massachusetts.

 - Firstborn, New American Library (New York, NY), 1968.